calebglawson/twint-sklearn-twitter-classifier/readme.md

+# !!
+Due to recent changes on Twitter, twint is not able to fetch user ids, rendering this useless. [twint#767](https://github.com/twintproject/twint/issues/767) !!

 **Twint, the library used to fetch tweets, is incompatible with Python 3.8 at this time.
 Please use Python 3.7 or 3.6 with these scripts until this message is removed.** [twintproject/twint#569](https://github.com/twintproject/twint/issues/569)

 # Summary